 1. Meet all general degree requirements of the University; 2.
 Complete the curriculum for the B.S. in Civil Engineering degree (see below); 3.
 Take the Fundamentals of Engineering examination (the first of two exams necessary for professional licensure; contact the department for details).

 Curriculum The Bachelor of Science in Civil Engineering degree requires128 credits.
-For credit toward the degree, a grade of “C” or better must be received in each course listed, except for humanities and social science courses not applied toward Writing Across Curriculum (Gordon Rule) writing requirements.
+For credit toward the degree, a grade of “C” or better must be received in each course listed, .
 In addition, all prerequisites for each mathematics, science or engineering course must be completed with a grade of “C” or better before enrollment is permitted.
 The degree components are listed below.